cloudmesh-community/hid-sp18-709/project-markdown/project-background.md

 Deployment allows developers to build codes, test them in any environment.
-Docker integration with Jenkins and GitHub making it easier for developers to build codes, test them in GitHub and trigger a build in Jenkins and adding the image in Docker registries [@hackernoon].
+Docker integration with Jenkins and GitHub making it easier for developers to build codes, test them in GitHub and trigger a build in Jenkins and adding the image in Docker registries [@www-hackernoon-docker].

 #### Docker Containers As A Service